godotengine/godot-docs/tutorials/export/exporting_pcks.rst

 - Patches: the ability to fix a bug that is present in a shipped product.
 - Mods: grant other people the ability to create content for one's game.

-These tools help developers to extend their development beyond the initial release.
+Godot offers some tools to help developers to extend their development beyond the initial release.

+.. _doc_exporting_pcks_overview_of_pck_files:

 Overview of PCK files
 ---------------------